 Table 3-3 lists the model species produced by SMOKE in the platform used for this study.
-Updates to species assignments for CB05 and CB6 were made for the 2014v7.1 platform and are described in Appendix A.
+Updates to species assignments for CB05 and CB6 were made for the 2014v7.1 platform.
+These continue to be used in the 2016v3 platform and are described in Appendix A.